lzwjava/blog-source/_posts/2023-09-14-charging-story-en.md

 ---
 layout: post
-title: "The Road to Markam: Battling Charging Problems with My Electric Car"
+title: "Battling Charging Problems with My Electric Car"
 ---

 I fully charged my car in Zogang, which has a range of 400km on a full charge.
 I began my drive to Markam, a distance of about 160km.
 At that point, the car displayed a remaining range of around 250km.